tomondre/vre-hub.github.io/docs/extensions/reana-jupyterlab/implementation/frontend.md

 This component is used to display the connection form in the _Connection_ tab.
 It has two text fields for the server URL and the access token, and a _Connect_ button to test the connection.

 ### `@Create/CreateForm.tsx` {#create-form}
 This component is used to display the create form in the _Create_ tab.
-It has a text field for the workflow name, a file browser to select the workflow specification file, and two buttons: a _Valitate_ button to validate the YAML file and a _Create & Run_ button to create the workflow, upload the files and run it.
+It has a text field for the workflow name, a file browser to select the workflow specification file, and two buttons: a _Validate_ button to validate the YAML file and a _Create & Run_ button to create the workflow, upload the files and run it.

 ### `@Workflows/WorkflowDetails.tsx` {#workflow-details}
 This component is used to display the details of a workflow.
 It contains a menu bar with several tabs:  _Job Logs_, _Engine Logs_, _Workspace_, and _Specification_.